 Most race events have some number of practice sessions, a qualifying session, and then one or more races.
 Use these to build throughout the event.
 Use the first session to learn how to be consistently faster in the next session; use that practice session to learn how to be better in the next; use the practice sessions to learn to be faster in qualifying; and use that to set you up for a consistently smart race.

 A race is really not that different from driving in a track day event.
 Your goal should be to put together as many of your best laps (not always the fastest, but consistently fast) as possible.
 One lap does not make a race.
 No one remembers who turned the fastest lap (except maybe your dog).
 Focus on your own performance.
 Let the results look after themselves.
 As you’re racing, keep that in mind: stay in the moment, and drive your car, your race.

 Racecraft – the art and science of passing, being passed, managing race starts – is a whole topic in itself.
 But some basics are:

 - When passing, present yourself.
 Get your car in position so the other driver can see you.
-If you’re far to the inside of the other car in the brake zone (too far from the side of the other car), the other driver will not be able to see you, and that increases the chances of a collision between the two of you.
+If you’re far from the inside of the other car in the braking zone (too far from the side of the other car), the other driver will not be able to see you, and that increases the chances of a collision between the two of you.

 - If a driver passes you, don’t take it personally.
 Regroup as quickly as possible, and focus on turning your fastest lap times.
 Who knows?
 Maybe you’ll be able to pass that car back later.